What is the LISA?

 What are the advantages of two qualifications?

 The IB Diploma (International Baccalaureate Diploma) is an internationally recognized school leaving certificate.
 LISA students prepare for the final exams in the last two school years.
-The IB Diploma or IB Diploma Program offers the following advantages:
+The IB Diploma or IB Diploma Programme offers the following advantages:

 - The double degree facilitates access to renowned universities worldwide.